 • Procrastination has a negative impact on individuals’ saving practices

-Many procrastination researchers say that ANYONE can learn to avoid procrastination.
-They say that the more individuals practise, the less likely they are to procrastinate: these claims are backed by scientific proof.
+Even better news: several procrastination researchers say that ANYONE can learn to avoid procrastination.
+They say that the more individuals practice, the less likely they are to procrastinate: these claims are backed by scientific proof.

 Laziness and procrastination are age-old problems and they affect people of all ages.